plotly/academy/_react/2-first-app.md

 > We nest the `input` inside the `label` so the input is focussed when users click on the label!

 When entering something into the input field and pressing "Enter", the page refreshes and nothing happens.
 What we really want to do is fetch the data when a city and a country are input.
-Lets add an `onSubmit` handler to the `form` and a `fetchData` function to our component!
+Let's add an `onSubmit` handler to the `form` and a `fetchData` function to our component!

 ```JS
 // App.js